Horizontal-org/Tella-website/docs/Discover Tella/security-and-privacy.md

 In Tella Android and [Tella Web](/tella-web), users can choose to share analytics to improve Tella.
 This data helps us understand how people use Tella and which features are important to them. ***Analytics data is only collected if users opt-in in the app's settings***

-We use [Divvi Up](https://divviup.org/), a privacy-respecting system for analytics.
-Divvi Up is implemented by the [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/), which also maintains the [Let’s Encrypt](https://letsencrypt.org/) project.
+We use [Divvi Up](https://divviup.org/), a privacy-respecting telemetry service.
+Divvi Up is implemented by the [Internet Security Research Group (ISRG)](https://www.abetterinternet.org/), a nonprofit organization that also maintains the [Let’s Encrypt](https://letsencrypt.org/) project.

 Here are some information about our privacy-preserving analytics approach: